pyswmm/pyswmm/docs/source/tutorial/tutorial.rst

 ---------------------

-Among the newest features pyswmm brings to SWMM5 modeling is the ability to set a nodes inflow.
+Among the newest features pyswmm brings to SWMM5 modeling is the ability to set a node's inflow.
 This can enable the user to model different behavior such as runoff or seasonality.

 .. code-block:: python